DanHodges/TheologicalDictionary/vicarious-humanity-of-christ.md

 # Vicarious Humanity Of Christ
-Definition of Vicarious Humanity Of Christ coming soon.
+The definition of Vicarious Humanity Of Christ is coming soon!